KevinKurtz/windows_on_linode/docs/tools-reference/windows-on-linode/installing-windows-on-linode-vps.md

 2. Download a copy of a [Finnix](http://www.finnix.org/Download) Linux.

 3. Download a copy of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for the host OS you're using.
 USE VIRTUAL BOX NOT VMWARE OR SOMETHING ELSE.
 VMware uses an NVME drive instead of SATA and your linode will not boot because the EFI will be a mess.
-Use virtualbox.
+Use virtualbox and disable EFI!

 4. An authentic copy of Windows.
 I've used Windows 11 and it works.